Mġarr

 Mġarr (L-Imġarr), formerly known as Mgiarro, is a village in the Northern Region of Malta.
 Mġarr is a rural village, isolated from nearby towns and cities.
 Mġarr lies west of Mosta and is surrounded by farmland and vineyards.
-Many of the 4,840 Imġarrin are farmers or otherwise engaged in agricultural activity.
+Many of the Imġarrin are farmers or otherwise engaged in agricultural activity.
+The population of Mġarr was 5,336 in July 2024.
+This included 2,798 males and 2,538 females; 4,518 Maltese nationals and 818 foreign nationals.

 History

 Prehistory

 The Ta' Skorba Temples are the earliest remains of human occupation in Mġarr, dating back to the Neolithic Għar Dalam phase of Maltese Prehistory.
 It is believed that they settled in Mġarr because of the fields, hills and water streams.
 Skorba was excavated in the early 1960s.

 The Ta' Ħaġrat Temples was built in two phases.
 The minor Saflieni Phase temple can be entered from the major temple, and was built by smaller rocks.
 The Ġgantija Phase temple consisted of the rest of the temple, including the majestic entrance.
 These temples were discovered in 1917 and excavated between 1923 and 1926 by Sir Temi Zammit.
 The site was again excavated in 1954 and in 1961.